 I met her when I was a teenager going with my father who was pastor of Astorga Baptist Church, Dumarao, Capiz.
 That was in the 80s.

 All I know that her family supports the church and the pastoral work as well.

 I learned through the CPBC community that Miss Daisy became a pastor, chaplain and teacher.
 She trained for Clinical Pastoral Education in the US.

 We never had any close encounter until that day in May 2002.

-A few months later, I got a message from her that she had recommended me to speak at New Testament Baptist Church (now The Believers Fellowship), Iloilo City in September 2002.
+A few months later, I got a message from her that she had recommended me to speak at New Testament Baptist Church, Iloilo City in September 2002.
 This preaching assignment developed further.

 Miss Daisy had a way of making people think outside of the box.
-Her statement made me think, “Why not?”
+Her statement to me made me think, “Why not?”

 Our family and Miss Daisy became closer because we found ourselves pursuing together what is right, just and pleasing before the Lord God.

-I remember that time she was staying with us as blissful moments of hearing God’s miracle and goodness to her like her victory over cancer, near-death experiences and other life-changing events.
+Those were blissful moments of hearing God’s miracle and goodness to her like her victory over cancer, near-death experiences and other life-changing experiences.

-Finally, on 6 June 2012, five days before her birthday, she laid to rest her earthly body and be with the Lord Jesus Christ, her Master and Friend.
+Finally, on 6 June 2012, she laid to rest her earthly body and be with the Lord Jesus Christ, her master and friend.